Chriscbr/thinset/README.md

 <!-- cargo-rdme start -->

-An implementation of a set using a pair of sparse and dense arrays as backing stores.
+An implementation of a set and a map using a pair of sparse and dense arrays as backing stores.

 This type of set is useful when you need to efficiently track set membership for integers from a large universe, but the values are relatively spread apart.